top of page

 3. Budget for Repairs and Upgrades

-Establish a budget for your capital works.
+Establish a budget for my capital works.
 Consider the following:

-• Immediate Repairs: Allocate funds for any urgent repairs identified during your inspection.
+• Immediate Repairs: Allocate funds for any urgent repairs identified during my inspection.

 • Future Upgrades: Plan for potential upgrades, such as replacing old roofing materials with more durable options.

-• Emergency Fund: Set aside a portion of your budget for unexpected repairs.
+• Emergency Fund: Set aside a portion of my budget for unexpected repairs.

 4. Choose Quality Materials

-Investing in high-quality roofing materials can save you money in the long run.
+Investing in high-quality roofing materials can save me money in the long run.
 Consider materials that offer durability and resistance to weather conditions, such as:

 • Metal roofing